duhboto/MetamorphicGuard/README.md

 - **Control randomness** – expose seed parameters and re-run stochastic algorithms with fixed seeds inside your relations for reproducibility.

+**MR Library**: See the [Metamorphic Relation Library](docs/mr-library.md) for a curated catalog of MRs organized by category (permutation, monotonicity, fairness, RAG, etc.) with examples, rationale, and literature citations.
+Use this guide to select appropriate MRs for your domain and author new ones.

+**Coverage Analysis**: Reports include `relation_coverage` showing per-relation and per-category pass rates.
+Use this to:
+- Identify gaps in MR coverage (missing categories)
+- Detect flaky MRs (inconsistent failures)
+- Understand domain-specific failure patterns

 Each report now includes hashes for the generator function, properties, metamorphic relations, and formatter callables (`spec_fingerprint`).
 This makes it possible to prove precisely which oracles were active during a run.